-A.1.1 Strategy: In an effort to improve the outcome measures for the program of instruction, Meridian Community College is employing the following strategies:
+A.1.1 Strategy: To improve the outcome measures for the program of instruction, Meridian Community College is employing the following strategies:

-Meridian Community College has adopted an intrusive advising model to encourage student retention and completion in all programs.
+Meridian Community College has adopted a relational advising model to encourage student retention and completion in all programs.
 Additionally, advisors encourage students who are not entering the job market immediately to continue their studies at a four-year institution of higher learning.

 Meridian Community College is also engaging in several programs designed to increase student success including number of degrees awarded, number of students reaching threshold measures, and the number of students retained.
-These programs include a tuition scholarship plan for part-time students, utilizing an early alert system, reverse transfer agreements, degree evaluations for all students (not just those who apply for graduation), an orientation course, and individual advising sessions for all first-time, full-time students.
+These programs include a tuition scholarship plan for part-time students, an early alert system, reverse transfer agreements, degree evaluations for all students (not just those who apply for graduation), an orientation course, and individual advising sessions for all first-time, fulltime students.
 The College utilizes an early alert system to notify advising staff when a student is not doing well in a class.
 This system allows the staff the opportunity to intervene before the student fails a class.
 The institution is also engaged in reverse transfer agreements in which students who transfer to four-year institutions can graduate from the community college by transferring credits back to the community college from the four-year institution.
 The transcripts of students who reach a minimum of 60 hours will also be evaluated for graduation eligibility, even if the student does not apply for graduation.
 This allows the institution to award degrees to those deserving students who might not have known they were eligible to graduate.
-One of the more significant strategies to effect the outcome measures is the addition of DegreeWorks and Dropout Detective software to monitor student progress toward graduation.
-One of the academic advisors also serves as the Complete to Compete coordinator, reaching out to students who are near completion of a degree but are not currently enrolled in college.
+One of the more significant strategies affecting the outcome measures is the addition of DegreeWorks and Dropout Detective software to monitor student progress toward graduation.